rvenables/shapecat/README.md

 Builds a neural network model to identify the specified character / emoji.
 See --help for additional options.

 # search.py [--city = "Seattle, WA, USA"]
-Uses the neural network model to identify closed paths that.
+Uses a trained neural network model (created with build.py) to track down shapes in your target geographic area.
 Supply a city in quotes.
 See --help for additional options.